 10. Have someone clearly taking money/writing invoices/distributing schedules.
 This person should be at the tournament HQ before teams are and should manage teams as they arrive.
 This cuts delays and makes sure you actually get paid.
 This person should also be verifying team-provided buzzers and staff and assigning them rooms.

 11. Have people setting up buzzers as they arrive.
 I saw way too many Penn players hanging out in the hallway before the main event for it to have been ok for us not to have a buzzer set even placed in our first round game room when we got there and were ready to start.

 That's all I can think of at the moment.
 This tournament seemed to be as unpleasant an experience for the Penn folks involved as everyone else, and I'm sorry we reacted so poorly to your announced postponement.
 However, I hope you can understand the importance of being clear about your situation, and I hope that this list can help someone prevent overlooking something important in the future.

 Maggie Lena Walker Governor's School for Government and International Studies, Class of 2010

-Middle School Mythology Subject Editor, NAQT
+Young Reader Literature and Middle School Literature, Pop Music, & Mythology Subject Editor, NAQT